 But by the time October arrives, the chances of seeing the northern lights increase.

 There are many ways to capture this awe-inspiring phenomenon, but the best methods involve leaving the light pollution of the city center.
 Any ambient light works against the northern lights' intensity, so even if you can already see them well from your window in Reykjavik, you're bound to get a better view from the countryside.

 There are a few exceptions to this; the area around the Grotta Lighthouse in the capital is usually dark enough to see the lights, and city parks like Klambratun and Laugardalur offer better views than you'd get from your hotel or property's backyard.
-There's also a tour that will take you to Videy Island, just outside of Reykjavik—this can be a great place to see the lights.

 That said, if you stay in one place, a few stray clouds could block your view.
 By taking a northern lights tour out of Reykjavik, your expert guides will be able to find areas with the clearest skies because they know the lay of the land and the changeable nature of the lights.